Pitching was Adam's first love. He went to Miami of Ohio for that reason, but injuries forced him to be a position player.

 "It'd be easy—chicken-flavored ramen noodles and make it into a sunflower seed.
 When I was in college, that's what I lived off of … just put in some seeds and get the little chicken pack, and just put the pack in your mouth with the seeds, and all of a sudden you have ramen-noodle flavored seeds.
 Instant."

-2016 Spring Training: (March 15) Eaton led off as the White Sox designated hitter, but he wasn't the only Eaton getting in some game action.
-Katie Eaton, Adam's wife, was in a broadcast booth doing analysis for a broadcast on whitesox.com, and when the leadoff hitter came up a second time, she gave her assessment.
+2016 Spring Training: Eaton led off as the White Sox designated hitter, but he wasn't the only Eaton getting in some game action.
+Katie Eaton, Adam's wife, was in a broadcast booth doing analysis for a broadcast on whitesox.com.
+And when the leadoff hitter came up a second time, she gave her assessment.

 "He's all right, I guess," Katie said, adding she'd probably like him better once he loses the beard.
-(John Schlegel - MLB.com)
+(John Schlegel - MLB.com - March 2016)

 Adam says he has one really bad habit: chewing his nails.
 "There's no question it's chewing my nails.
 I can't stand it—so disgusting yet hard to stop.
 I hide my nails from people.
 I have quit so many times, and then one nervous moment and I am biting them again."
 (March 2016)

-2016 Spring Training: Like they do every day, autograph seekers lined up along the chain-link fence between the Chicago White Sox's clubhouse and their practice fields.
-And like he does most every day, Adam Eaton, the White Sox outfielder, stopped during spring training to sign his name on some baseballs.
+2016 Spring Training: Like they do every day, autograph seekers lined up along the chain-link fence between the White Sox clubhouse and their practice fields.
+And like he does most every day, Adam Eaton stopped during spring training to sign his name on some baseballs.
 Eager fans yelled his name, trying to catch his eye.
 But off in the corner, a 6-year-old boy named Trevor King grabbed Eaton's attention.

 "Mr. Eaton," he said, in that type of cute kid voices that melts your heart.